stfwi/engineers-decor/readme.md

   from slag in the centre and any kind of bricks ("brick ingot") around.
 Has a higher explosion resistance than bricks.
 Also available as stairs and wall, also with reverse recipes.

+- Rebar (steel) reinforced concrete: Expensive but creeper-proof.
+Crafted 3x3 from four concrete blocks and five steel rods.
+Texture design oriented at the IE concrete, slightly darker, eight (position dependent) random texture variations with rust traces.
+Also creaftable in form of *stairs* and *walls*.
+Like the IE contrete *tiles*, you can craft rebar concrete tiles with corresponding stairs.
+Reverse recipes available for all blocks crafted from rebar concrete.

+- Concrete wall: Solid concrete wall (not the vanilla wall design), crafted 3x3 from six IE concrete blocks (normal wall recipe).

 - *Treated wood ladder*: Crafted 3x3 with the known ladder pattern, items are treated wood sticks.
 Climbing is faster if looking up/down and not sneaking.